Files in Microsoft Teams

 When you work with MS Teams, collaborating on and sharing files in Microsoft Teams is one of the main aspects.
 It’s easy and intuitive to get started.

 But what kind of options do you have for working with files in Microsoft Teams?
-Here we provide you with a quick overview of the possibilities.
+Here we provide you with a quick overview of the possibilities for Microsoft Teams file management.

 Documents in Microsoft Teams